 This, of course, is if you are reading this before your poor pup goes in for surgery.
 Make sure that you have all the relevant equipment beforehand.
 A great place that did me just well was GingerLead®.

 Consult a professional veterinarian beforehand to find out exactly what equipment will be suitable for your breed and circumstance.
-Clear a spacer in the house where your dog will stay after surgery.
+Clear a space in the house where your dog will stay after surgery.
 You’re going to need an orthopedic dog bed too.
 I recommend the big barker as it’s the one I used back then and still up till now too.

 2. Feeling sad and upset is OK